 Develop drug treatments or gene therapy to slow or halt disease progression.

 Resilience in Alzheimer's disease

 As in humans, approximately 20% of animal models with Alzheimer's disease retain their ability to learn despite having severe pathology in their brains.

 Our group has identified a new possible therapeutic target for Alzheimer's disease: the PLA2G4E protein that could make us "resilient" to present this disease.

 Elevated levels of this enzyme point to it as a protective factor in the prevention of memory loss associated with Alzheimer's disease.

 Lines of research

 In this project, the objective is to decipher the factors responsible for this resilience.
 To develop this project, mice of the Tg2576 line that do not develop cognitive alterations (resilient mice) will be studied.
 In this line, our group has identified a new potential therapeutic target for Alzheimer's disease: the PLA2G4E protein that could make us "resilient" to Alzheimer's disease.

-The identification of these factors could help to understand the pathogenesis of AD and facilitate the identification of new therapeutic targets for the prevention or treatment of the disease.
+Identifying these factors could help to understand the pathogenesis of AD and facilitate the identification of new therapeutic targets for the prevention or treatment of the disease.

 There is a need for the development of animal models of AD that more reliably recapitulate human pathology.